This article was originally written by the LawPàdí team and first appeared here.

 WHAT IS COVERED IN A WILL?

 Some types of property, including certain insurance policies and retirement accounts, generally aren’t covered by wills.
-This is because when an individual takes out these insurance policies or opened the accounts, part of the process is to list the beneficiaries of the account.
+This is because when an individual takes out these insurance policies or opened an account, part of the process is to list the beneficiaries of the account.
 The most important things to provide for when writing a will are who will be your executors, who will be the beneficiaries of your assets, and in cases where there are minors — who the guardian(s) of the minors will be.

 CAN A WILL BE ADJUSTED AFTER IT IS MADE?